 4.3 Adjunct and Visiting appointees perform work and provide services on a voluntary basis, without remuneration.
 They are bound by the University’s Staff Code of Conduct – Governing Policy but are not covered by the University’s Enterprise Agreement.
-Appointees are accountable to the Executive Dean or Director for the work area to which they are appointed and are subject to their directions.
+Appointees are accountable to the Head of School or Director for the work area to which they are appointed and are subject to their directions.
 Any failure in respect of following these directions can result in the immediate termination of the appointment.
-Access to and use of University facilities and resources will be as determined by the relevant Faculty/work area, including access to a University email account and library user access.
+Access to and use of University facilities and resources will be as determined by the relevant School/work area, including access to a University email account and library user access.

 4.5 Appointees may be eligible, subject to normal approval processes, to serve as an associate supervisor of higher degree by research students.
-Appointees involved in research associated with the University are required to conduct research in accordance with the Research – Academic Policy and all other relevant University policies, procedures and guidelines.
+Appointees involved in research associated with the University are required to conduct research in accordance with the Responsible Research Conduct – Governing Policy and all other relevant University policies, procedures and guidelines.

 4.6 Appointees are covered by the University's Intellectual Property – Governing Policy and will, on request by the University, assign or license their intellectual property to the University or a third party (as the case may be) where:

 (a) the University proposes to commercially exploit the intellectual property;

 (b) it is a requirement of a third party which is funding or facilitating the research or consultancy in which the non-employee is or will become involved, that the title holder assign or licence the intellectual property to either the University or the third party; or